-There are four different terms for the alcohol content.
+There are four different terms for alcohol content.
 Above all, there is interest in how much alcohol is actually contained in the drink.
-In most countries is on label the existing alcohol content is given:
+Is in most countries label the existing alcohol content is given:

-Existing alcohol content : Pure alcohol actually contained in must or wine.
+Existing alcohol content : Pure alcohol actually contained in the must or wine.

-Potential alcoholic strength: theoretical proportion resulting from complete fermentation of the residual sugar additionally possible.
-In Italy, this value is often determined by the actual alcoholic strength in the form of z.
-B. "14% vol + 4" indicated.
-This means in the specific case a residual sugar of the equivalent of 4% alcohol, that is about 65 g (1% alcohol corresponds to 16 to 17 g of sugar).
+Potential alcohol content : Theoretical part which can be obtained by completely fermenting the residual sugar would also be possible.
+In Italy this value is often determined according to the alcohol content in the form of e.g. B. "14% vol + 4" specified.
+In the specific case, this means a residual sugar equivalent to 4% alcohol, which is about 65 g (1% alcohol corresponds to 16 to 17 g sugar).

-Total alcohol content : Sum of existing and potential alcohol content.
+Total alcohol content : sum of the available and potential alcohol content.

-As a rule of thumb, during fermentation, 10 grams of sugar per 1,000 grams of must yield 0.66% volume of alcohol.
+The rule of thumb is that during fermentation, 10 grams of sugar per 1,000 grams of must produce 0.66% vol alcohol.
 A content of 8 grams of alcohol per liter corresponds to around 1 ° or 1% vol. The conversion formula is% vol x 7.894 = grams of alcohol per liter (g / l) of wine.
-At 12% vol, this gives 94.7 g / l.
-In a bottle of wine with 0.75 liters are the 71 g of pure alcohol.
-One-eighth of wine contains approximately the same amount of grams of alcohol as this percent by volume.
-This means that one eighth wine with 12% vol alcohol content contains 12 g alcohol.
-A simple method for determining the alcohol content is the Rebelein method,
+At 12% vol this gives 94.7 g / l.
+In a bottle of wine with 0.75 liters, that's 71 g of pure alcohol.
+An eighth of wine contains approximately the same amount of grams of alcohol as it has percent by volume.
+This means that one eighth of wine with 12% alcohol content contains 12 g of alcohol.
+A simple method for determining the alcohol content is Rebelein method,

-How high is the alcohol level when drinking a bottle of 0.75 liter wine with an alcohol content of 12% vol?
-That also depends on the physical condition, the drinking speed, the sex and other factors.
-Calculated over the thumb, this "three quarters wine" results in a man with a weight of around 85 kg and a drinking period of two hours gross 1.2 per mille (see formula under Blood Alcohol Concentration ).
-Regarding the acceptable consumption, see below health,
+How high is the alcohol level if you drink a bottle of wine with 0.75 liters and an alcohol content of 12% vol?
+That also depends on the physical condition, the drinking speed, the gender and other factors.
+Using the thumb, these "three quarters of wine" result in a gross weight of 1.2 per mille for a man with a weight of around 85 kg and a drinking period of two hours (see formula below Blood Alcohol Concentration ).
+Regarding the acceptable consumption amount see under health,